jupyterlab/extension-examples/launcher/README.md

+# Launcher

-# Start your extension from the launcher
+> Start your extension from the Launcher.

 In this example, you will learn how to start your extension from the launcher and how to have optional dependencies to JupyterLab features.